Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 13. Change the "SlideShow" reference in the VBA code line with your own Main Switchboard Form Name.

-14. Change Number 9, in the second line with bold letters, to match with the number of Images you have saved for the Slide Show as explained above.
+14. Change Number 9, in the second line with bold letters, to match the number of Images you have saved for the Slide Show as explained above.

-15. If your pictures are not Bitmap Images then change the file extension ".bmp" to indicate your image type.
+15. If your pictures are not Bitmap Images, then change the file extension ".bmp" to indicate your image type.

 16. Save and Close the Form.